 Try talking to other people

-Online groups and forums are a useful way for a community of people to access helpful support, like Dementia Talking Point.
-This could be the first step if you’d like to reach out, be it day or night.
+Online groups and forums are a useful way for a community of people to access helpful support.
+Online Dementia support groups such as Dementia Talking Point. could be the first step towards reaching out – be it day or night.
 It may help you to reach out in your own way, plus it doesn’t cost anything.
-Once you’ve signed up, you’ll be able to post questions on the forum if you’d like help from people in a similar situation.
-You can also post comments and anecdotes to reach out and access moral support.
+Once you’ve signed up, you’ll be able to post questions on the forum to receive help and support from people in a similar situation.
+You can also post comments as a way of offering moral support and talking about your own experiences.

-This is something you could consider when you feel more comfortable and ready to do so.
-Joining a support group can be a healthy way of getting advice from compassionate, experienced staff as well as an opportunity to talk to other people in a similar situation to you.
-You might find that it becomes a valuable mechanism to improve your confidence little by little.
+Dementia support groups are something to consider when you feel comfortable and ready to do so.
+Joining a support group can be a healthy way of getting advice from compassionate, experienced staff, as well as an opportunity to talk to others who are in the same position as you.
+Dementia support groups often become invaluable to those living with the condition, improving confidence little by little.

-Alternatively, Dementia Connect is an easy way you can access a team of specialists from the Alzheimer’s Society, on a regular basis.
-Available through a phone call or email, they’ll be able to answer your questions about the condition, and can recommend local support should you need it.
+The Alzheimer’s Society is one of the best Dementia resources available.
+With their Dementia Connect service, you can access a team of specialists on a regular basis.
+Available via phone call or email, they will be able to answer any questions you may have and recommend local support should you need it.

 Resources about Dementia

 There are lots of publications for those living with or caring for someone dealing with Dementia, including books, videos and magazines.
-Dementia Together is a magazine for anyone who is dealing with the condition.
-You’ll be able to read examples of real-life stories, and join a community of united people who are coping together by sharing valuable, encouraging tips as well as updates about research and campaigns.
+Dementia Together is a magazine for anyone who is living with the condition.
+You will be able to read examples of real-life stories, and join a community of united people who are coping together by sharing valuable, encouraging tips as well as updates about research and campaigns.

-For more information and practical advice to manage the impact of a Dementia diagnosis, you can read:
+For more information and practical advice on how to manage the impact of a Dementia diagnosis, you can read: